Grounded for Life

 Grounded for Life is an American television sitcom that debuted on January 10, 2001, as a mid-season replacement on Fox.
-Created by Mike Schiff and Bill Martin, it ran for two seasons on Fox until being canceled only two episodes into its third season.
+Created by Bill Martin and Mike Schiff, it ran for two seasons on Fox until being canceled only two episodes into its third season.
 It was immediately picked up for the rest of the third season by The WB, where it aired for two additional seasons until the series ended on January 28, 2005.

 As Netflix describes the series, "Now in their 30s, a working-class Irish Catholic couple who had their first child at age 18 faces the challenges of raising a big family."
 The show starred Donal Logue and Megyn Price as Sean and Claudia Finnerty, an Irish Catholic couple living on Staten Island, New York, with their three children: Lily (Lynsey Bartilson), Jimmy (Griffin Frazen), and Henry (Jake Burbage).
 The show also starred Kevin Corrigan, Bret Harrison, and Richard Riehle.
 It featured guest stars such as Ashton Kutcher, Danny Masterson, Mila Kunis, Wilmer Valderrama (cast of That '70s Show), Dave Foley, Kevin McDonald, Scott Thompson (cast of The Kids in the Hall), Mike Vogel, Natasha Lyonne, Vincent Pastore, Miriam Flynn, Stephen Root, and Elizabeth Berridge (Kevin Corrigan's wife).